miquels/webnis/webnis-bind/README.md

 # webnis-bind

-This is a daemon that sits between libnss-webnis and libpam-webnis and the webnis server that has the webnis data.
+This is a daemon that sits between webnis-nss and webnis-pam and the webnis server that has the webnis data.

 It accepts requests like GETPWNAM <name>, GETGRGID <number>.
 It translates that to a URL on a webnis server, goes out on the net to retrieve the data, and returns it to the local client on the UNIX socket.

-The advantage of using a daemon instead of letting libnss-webnis/libpam-webnis connect to a webnis server directly are:
+The advantages of using a daemon instead of letting libnss-webnis.so.2/pam-webnis.so connect to a webnis server directly are:

 - can keep SSL connections alive so it doesn't have to reconnect all the time
 - can loadbalance over a set of servers, and detect dead servers.